munusshih/p5.genzine/docs/intro/quickstart.md

 ## Your First Function 💖
 The library basically does everything that the p5 library does, while simply using `namespacing` to specify where you want to draw your shape.

+The `drawPage()` function here basically replace the original p5 `draw()` function.

-For instance, if you want to draw a circle on the cover page, you will write.
+For instance, if you want to draw a circle on the cover pages, you will write.

 ```javascript
 function drawPage(){
   cover.circle(30, 30, 10)
 }
 ```

-The `drawPage()` function here basically replace the original p5 `draw()` function.

 You can always hit the button to download your zine as a `.jpg` or `.pdf` that's ready to print!
 You can also share your source code to friends so they can play with your zine and get inspried :)